afrut/learn-gcp/notes.md

 - **Regularization** is a collection of techniques that prevent overfitting.
     - **L2 or Ridge regularization** prevents large coefficients.
     - **L1 or Lasso regularization** can drive the coefficients of features that have no predictive value to 0.
-    - **Dropout** is disabling certain neurons in deep learning during training to prevent overfitting.
+    - In deep learning, **dropout** is randomly ignoring some neurons during training to prevent overfitting.
 - **Feature crosses** is a way to create synthetic features from existing features (kind of like multiplying two features in linear regression).
 It is useful when the data set has few features but many instances or when a model is underfitting due to lack of features.
 - **Gradient descent** is a way to find the minimum of a function by moving in the direction where the derivative is most negative (steep).
 - **Backpropagation** is a widely used algorithm for training neural networks that uses the error and rate of change of the error to calculate weight adjustments.
 Gradient descent is often used to calculate these weight adjustments.